-Label Description An administratively assigned name for the managed node.
+Label Description System Name An administratively assigned name for the managed node.
 By convention, this is the node's fully-qualified domain name.
-A domain name is a text string consisting of alphabets (A-Z, a-z), System Name digits (0-9), and minus sign (-).
+A domain name is a text string consisting of alphabets (A-Z, a-z), digits (0-9), and minus sign (-).
 Space is not allowed to be part of the name.
 The first character must be an alpha character.
 And the first or last character must not be a minus sign.
 The allowed string length is 0 to 255.
-System Description Description of the device The physical location of the node (e.g., telephone closet, 3rd System Location floor).
+Description of the device The physical location of the node (e.g., telephone closet, 3rd floor).
 The allowed string length is 0 to 255, and only ASCII characters from 32 to 126 are allowed.
-The textual identification of the contact person for this managed System Centest node, together with information on how to contact this person.
-System Contact The allowed string length is 0 to 255, and only ASCII characters from 32 to 126 are allowed.
-System Timezone Provides the time-zone offset from UTC/GMT. -, The offset is given in minutes east of GMT.
-The valid range is from offset(minutes) -720 to 720 minutes.
-Save Click to save changes.
-Paget Click to undo any changes made locally and revert to previously Reset saved values.
+The textual identification of the contact person for this managed node, together with information on how to contact this person.
+The allowed string length is 0 to 255, and only ASCII characters from 32 to 126 are allowed.
+Click to save changes.
+Click to undo any changes made locally and revert to previously saved values.